CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/configure-scanner.md

 sidebar_position: 5
 ---

-# Configure a Barcode Scanner
+# Configure a USB Barcode Scanner

-Before using a barcode scanner with **CompuTec WMS**, you must configure it with the required settings.
+Before using a USB barcode scanner with **CompuTec WMS**, you must configure it with the required settings.
 The following sections provide model-specific configuration instructions.

 ## Configure Honeywell MS5145 LS USB Scanner